napari/docs/docs/plugins/debug_plugins.md

 NAPARI_ENSURE_PLUGIN_MAIN_THREAD=1 napari
 ```

-Then start using your plugin and observe if
+Next, start using your plugin and observe if
 `RuntimeError("Setting attributes on a napari object is only allowed from the main Qt thread.")`
 occurred.
 If so, then you need to make sure that all of your plugin code that interacts with napari structures is executed
 in the main thread.
 For more details you could read the [multithreading](https://napari.org/stable/guides/threading.html) section of the documentation.